 - AOA, American Osteopathic Association

-Achieving one of these certifications means that the doctor has shown through education, experience, and passing of an exam an exceptional understanding of the specialty.
+Achieving one of these certifications means that the doctor has shown through education, experience, passing an exam which is an exceptional understanding of the specialty.
 Therefore, they are qualified to diagnose and treat addiction as well as the psychiatric and physical issues related to long-term abuse of drugs and alcohol.
+These addiction specialists can make a difference in the lives of those working to overcome substance use issues.

 What Should You Expect in an Addiction Specialist?